 The Avalon Archives

-The Falcon's “Fearless Leader” Tony Falco and staff are elated to have The Avalon Archives Museum of Roots, Rock & Roll as a permanent installation in our New York Taproom + Beer Garden.
+The Falcon is proud to have The Avalon Archives Museum of Roots, Rock & Roll as a permanent installation in our New York Taproom + Beer Garden.

 Visit this enormous, rotating collection of Rock & Roll memorabilia.
 Generous by nature, founder, director, Ned Moran, is typically on hand to guide patrons and visitors through this extraordinary collection; even inviting them to choose from the library of vinyl LPs, to be played on our turntable!